 Plugging Equations \ref{eq:ExpeDProj:length_coanchor:intermediate} and \ref{eq:probability_intermediate_segments} into Equation \ref{eq:ExpeDProj:expectation_beta:total_expected_law}, one finally obtains Equation \ref{eq:ExpeD:expected_length_coanchor},

 \end{proof}

 Now we can derive an arithmetic expression for $\ExpeDProj$.

-\begin{proof}[Proof of Theorem \ref{thm:ExpeDProj}] Consider the random variable $\VD{\Rtree}$ over the probability space of uniformly random (unconstrained) linear arrangements of $\Rtree$, as defined above.
+\begin{proof}[Proof of Theorem \ref{thm:ExpeDProj} (stated on page \pageref{thm:ExpeDProj})] Consider the random variable $\VD{\Rtree}$ over the probability space of uniformly random (unconstrained) linear arrangements of $\Rtree$, as defined above.
 This variable can be decomposed into two summations

 The first summation groups the edges by subtrees of $\Rtree$.
 The second summation groups the edges incident to the root $\Root$.
 Then, we can use linearity of expectation to obtain

 The recurrence in Equation \ref{eq:ExpeDProj:recurrence} follows easily from applying Lemma \ref{lemma:ExpeProj:length_anchor_coanchor_edge} to Equation \ref{eq:expected_D_projective:definition}, which gives,